chatixia blog

 1. The Problem with Threads

 • Context switching.
-When the OS switches from one thread to another, it saves and restores registers, updates page tables, and flushes caches.
-This costs roughly 1—6 microseconds per switch.
-At high thread counts, the CPU spends more time switching than doing useful work.
+Saving/restoring registers, updating page tables, and flushing caches costs 1—6 microseconds per switch.
+At high thread counts, the CPU spends more time switching than working.

-The solution, broadly, is to stop mapping one connection to one thread.
-Instead, use a small number of threads to handle many connections by only paying attention to connections that have data ready.
-This is the foundation of event-driven programming.
+This is the C10K problem (Dan Kegel, 1999): how do you handle 10,000 concurrent connections?
+The answer is to stop mapping one connection to one thread.
+Instead, use a small number of threads to handle many connections by only paying attention to connections with data ready.

 2. Event Loops and async/await